kwameopareasiedu/gamekit/site/apps/docs/pages/index.md

 ## Installation

-GameKit is distributed as a Maven dependency.
-Include it in your project add its dependency to your `pom.xml`
+GameKit is distributed as a **Maven** dependency.
+To include it in your project, add its dependency to your `pom.xml`

 ```xml
 <project>